 Academic Student Complaints.
 The SON follows the procedures as outlined by the IU South Bend Office of Student Conduct under "Complaints against Members of the University Faculty and Administration."
 Students are encouraged to discuss complaints about course matters directly with faculty members.
 Students should first talk to the faculty member of concern.
 If the issue cannot be resolved between the student and individual faculty member, students are invited to discuss it with the Program Director, Assistant Dean, and/or Dean.
 An academic student complaint is one that relates directly to an incident related to instruction or to academic advising that has not been resolved with the faculty, staff, or others involved.
-All complaints must be submitted via email or written letter to the Admission Progression Graduation (APG) committee chairperson.

 A formal complaint is one that outlines perceived violations related to nursing, university, or Indiana State Board of Nursing policies and procedures.
-Any complaints received are considered by the Program Director, Assistant Dean, Dean, or university administration as necessary and appropriate action in regard to changing policy or revising curricular decisions are determined.
-Complaints of a serious nature or a formal complaint that is signed and submitted by a student or community constituent should be submitted to the Program Director, Assistant Dean, or upper university administration in writing as an email or letter.
-Student to student complaints are referred to the Office of Student Conduct (conduct@iusb.edu or 574-520-5524).
+Any complaints received are considered by the Program Director, Assistant Dean, Dean, or university administration as necessary and appropriate action regarding changing policy or revising curricular decisions are determined.
+Complaints of a serious nature or a formal complaint that is signed and submitted by a student or community constituent should be submitted to the Program Director, Assistant Dean, Dean, or upper university administration in writing as an email or letter.
+Student to student complaints are referred to the Office of Student Conduct (conduct@iusb.edu or 574-520-5536).